1,000+ Opportunities

 When a military installation or Government - related facility(whether or not specifically named) is located partially within more than one city or county boundary, the applicable per diem rate for the entire installation or facility is the higher of the rates which apply to the cities and / or counties, even though part(s) of such activities may be located outside the defined per diem locality.

-Based on current listing details, eligibility includes: (a)Applicants other than public airports need to have eligibility determined by their local State Agency for Surplus Property (SASP), established in each state, territory, and the District of Columbia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: (a)Applicants other than public airports need to have eligibility determined by their local State Agency for Surplus Property (SASP), established in each state, territory, and the District of Columbia.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program